foo123/modelview.js/manual.md

 ModelView.Type.Cast.UCASE;

 // cast to integer
-ModelView.Type.Cast.INTEGER;
+ModelView.Type.Cast.INT;

 // cast to float
 ModelView.Type.Cast.FLOAT;

+// min if value is less than
+ModelView.Type.Cast.MIN( min );

+// max if value is greater than ModelView.Type.Cast.MAX( max );

-// clamp between min-max
-ModelView.Type.Cast.CLAMP( min, max );
+// clamp between min-max (included) ModelView.Type.Cast.CLAMP( min, max );

 // cast to "eachTypeCaster" for each element in a collection (see examples)